OxCGRT/covid-policy-scratchpad/risk_of_openness_index/writeup.md

 ## Brief Overview of the Index Calculation

 The detailed calculations and logic behind the formulae are in the Risk of Openness Index Working Paper, but the updated and version controlled source is the [methodology documentation](./methodology.md).
-The table below provides a brief description of the calculation for each of the sub-indices that constitute RoOI.
+The table below provides a brief description of the calculation for each of the sub-indices that constitute the Risk index.

 | WHO Recommendation | Data Sources | Sub-Index Description |
 |--------------------|:------------|:-----------------|